Fill out our feedback survey

 Barbara Billups

-We are immensely lucky bring to you for the first time Sugar Sullivan & Barbara Billups, two living legends of the dance and both winners of New York’s famous Harvest Moon Ball competition.
-The extravagant and multi-talented Chester Whitmore will be back too.
+We are immensely lucky bring to you for the first time Sugar Sullivan & Barbara Billups, two living legends of the dance and both participants at New York’s famous Harvest Moon Ball competition.

 Barbara Billups